ioccc-src/winner/next/guidelines.md

     Get your facts first, then you can distort them as you please.
 ```

-is a good guideline for those writing code for the IOCCC.
+is a good motto for those writing code for the IOCCC.

 **`|`**   The [IOCCC size tool source](https://github.com/ioccc-src/mkiocccentry/blob/master/iocccsize.c)
 is not an original work,
 unless you are Anthony C Howe, in which case it is original!
 Submitting source that uses the content of iocccsize.c, unless you are
-Anthony C Howe, might run the risk of violating rule 7.
+Anthony C Howe, might run the risk of violating [Rule 7](rules.html#rule7).

-Rule 7 does not prohibit you from writing your own obfuscated IOCCC size tool.
+[Rule 7](rules.html#rule7) does not prohibit you from writing your own obfuscated IOCCC size tool.
 However if you do, you might wish to make your tool do something more
 interesting than simply implementing the IOCCC size tool algorithm.